sanic-org/html5tagger/README.md

 ## Further development

-There have been no changes to the tagging API since 2018 when this module was brought to production use, and thus the interface is considered stable.
+There have been no changes to the tagging API since 2018 when this module was brought to production use, and thus the interface is considered stable with only small incremental changes like the `script` and `style` special methods being added.

-Template support allows documents to be preformatted for all their static parts (as long strings), with only named slots filled in at render time.

-The `_script` and `_style` special methods added in 2023 have been replaced by the `script` and `style` methods.

-The template support introduced in version 1.3.0 (2023) has been abandoned in favor of a new implementation based on the explicit `Template` class, released in 2026.
-The two approaches are not compatible: the old format did not use `Template` at all and behaved very differently, even though both used capitalized placeholder names.
+The only major new development was the prebuilt template support.
+The draft implementation introduced in version 1.3.0 (2023) has been abandoned in 2.0 (2026) in favor of current implementation's clearer semantics, higher performance and flexibility to handle nested components with changing contents.

 Pull requests are still welcome.